Konvt/pgbar/docs/QuickStart.md

 `pgbar` supports checking output stream bindings for Windows and unix-like (actually POSIX-compliant) platforms; For non-Windows and unix-like platforms, `pgbar` will not recognize whether the output stream is bound to the terminal.

-When `pgbar` finds that an output stream does not point to the terminal, all progress bars pointing to the output stream will not output any information, but the internal exception check work is normal.
+When `pgbar` detects that an output stream is not directed to a terminal, the coloring effect of all progress bars pointing to that output stream will be automatically disabled, and no additional virtual terminal sequence strings for manipulating the terminal cursor will be inserted.

+Whether the coloring effect is automatically turned off or not can be enabled or disabled by the `pgbar::config::disable_styling()` function.

+When it is enabled (that is, by default), if the progress bar detects that the output stream it is in does not point to a terminal device, it will call the `colored()` and `bolded()` methods of the configuration object to turn off color and font effects.

-You can also call the `intty()` method in namespace `pgbar` to check if an output stream is pointing to a terminal.
+You can also call the `intty()` method in namespace `pgbar::config` to check if an output stream is pointing to a terminal.

 ```cpp
 #include "pgbar/pgbar.hpp"